• Skip to main content

 What is the remedy?
 Posture alignment.
 And I’m not talking about your mom telling you to “pull those shoulders back”.
 I’m talking about retraining muscles to do the job they are intended to do.
 Why?…because muscles pull bones.
 The bones are out of alignment but they are innocent bystanders because the muscles are either doing too much or too little.
 At Pain Free we unravel what the muscles are currently doing and give you the tools to get them working together again.
 When the muscles that propel the joints are working correctly again this provides increased blood flow to the area, and allows more movement.
 And, yes, this gives the cartilage an opportunity to regenerate.
 It’s not magic but it’s amazing and possible for you too.

-Filed Under: Knee Pain Tagged With: alignment, alternative to surgery, Egoscue, Egoscue method, Egoscue therapist, Functional movement, hip pain, joint pain, knee pain, muscle imbalance, Pain relief
+Filed Under: Knee Pain Tagged With: alignment, alternative to surgery, Egoscue, Functional movement, hip pain, joint pain, knee pain, muscle imbalance, Pain relief, Posture Alignment, Posture Alignment Therapist

 THE RIGHT MOVES